-Today, with nearly 80 years of experience, the IRC sets high standards for delivering emergency aid, protecting children, providing health care, preventing and responding to violence against women and girls, safeguarding human rights, and kick-starting economic recovery.
+Today, with over 80 years of experience, the IRC sets high standards for delivering emergency aid, protecting children, providing health care, preventing and responding to violence against women and girls, safeguarding human rights, and kick-starting economic recovery.

 Over the years, the IRC has restored hope and opportunity to many millions of people.

 1933 The American branch of the European-based International Relief Association (IRA) is founded at the suggestion of Albert Einstein to assist Germans suffering under Hitler.
 Refugees from Mussolini's Italy and Franco's Spain are later assisted.

 1940 The Emergency Rescue Committee (ERC) is formed to aid European refugees trapped in Vichy France.
 Over 2,000 political, cultural, union and academic leaders are rescued in 13 months.

 1942 IRA and ERC join forces under the name International Relief and Rescue Committee, later shortened to the International Rescue Committee (IRC).